penko235/Software-University/JS Back-End/readme.md

 Theaters 📽️
 This is an application for creating and editing plays in theaters.

-The DB used is Mongo Atlas Cloud.
+The DB used is local (Robo 3T)

-Installation 👩🏻‍🔧
+Installation 🔧
-Delete .example from .env.example file and fill it with your data.

 Install node_modules

-npm install
 Start 🚀
 Start the project by typing in the terminal